-Grade: 12
+Grade: 12 Pre-Req:

-- Pre-Req:

-- Successful completion of Work-Based Learning I
+- Successful completion of Work-Based Learning I is highly recommended

 - Senior Status

 - Employment (verified in January)

 - Good academic standing

 Face-to-Face or online instruction will include extended employability skills, on-the-job thinking skills, developing teamwork and leadership capabilities, entrepreneurship, professional communication and interpersonal relationships at work, balancing work and personal life, managing money, banking and credit, and understanding insurance.
-Students will earn .5 credits for instruction and a minimum of 1.0 credit (180 hours-449 hours worked; minimum 10-20/hours/week) for successful paid work experience at an approved career workplace.
+Students will earn .5 credits for instruction and 1.0 credit average 10 hours/week for successful paid work experience at an approved career workplace.
 Additional credits can be earned at semester's end after verifying work hours.
 Participation in a Career & Technical Student Organization is recommended.

-Investing in Wisconsin's Future Youth Apprenticeship (YA) integrates school-based and work-based learning to instruct students in employability and occupational skills defined by Wisconsin industries.
+Youth Apprenticeship (YA) integrates school-based and work-based learning to instruct students in employability and occupational skills defined by Wisconsin industries.
 Local programs provide training based on statewide youth apprenticeship curriculum guidelines, endorsed by business and industry.
 Students are instructed by qualified teachers and skilled worksite mentors for exposure to multiple aspects of an industry.
 Students are simultaneously enrolled in academic classes to meet high school graduation requirements, in a youth apprenticeship related instruction class, actively involved in a Career and Technical Student Organization (FBLA, FCCLA, FFA, HOSA, and/or SkillsUSA), and are employed by a participating employer under the supervision of a skilled mentor.
 Upon successful program completion, students are eligible to earn a state-issued skill certificate.
 After graduation, YA students move straight into the workforce, registered apprenticeship, or continue their education at a post-secondary institution.